Dhineshkumaru/100-Days-Of-Code/log.md

 1. Finally transitioned the random background picker into random gradient generator.
 2. Not only it now generates a gradient but also whenever a user presses 'copy' button, it copies down the generated CSS for user's convenience: 'background-image: linear-gradient(to top right, #2d1dba, #f772ff);'.
+3. Turns out whenever there are two white colors generated it is actually a lack of any color b/c such generated hex'es do not exist!
+Woah, need to figure out how to tackle this!

 **Thoughts:**
 Surprised that I still did not skip a single day on #100DaysOfCode :O You go, gurl!